 - The Subjective Experience of Time: Welfare Implications

 - Does Critical Flicker-Fusion Frequency Track the Subjective Experience of Time?

 Introduction and Context

 This post is the first in Rethink Priorities’ series about comparing capacity for welfare and moral status across different groups of animals.
 The primary goal of this series is to improve the way resources are allocated within the effective animal advocacy movement in the medium-to-long-term.
 A secondary goal is to improve the allocation of resources between human-focused cause areas and nonhuman-animal-focused cause areas.
 In this first post I lay the conceptual framework for the rest of the series, outlining different theories of welfare and moral status and the relationship between the two.
 In the second entry in the series, I compare two methodologies for measuring capacity for welfare and moral status.
-In the third entry in the series, I examine temporal perception as a case study of a morally important feature that can plausibly be measured and compared across species.
-In later entries in the series, I explore the possibility that the experiences of some nonhuman animals are worth more, morally, than the experiences of humans, and I map some future research directions and posit concrete suggestions for making progress in this area.
+In the third entry in the series, I explain what the subjective experience of time is, why it matters, and why it’s plausible that there are morally significant differences in the subjective experience of time across species.
+In the fourth entry in the series, I explore critical flicker-fusion frequency as a potential proxy for the subjective experience of time.
+In the fifth, sixth, and seventh entries in the series, I investigate variation in the characteristic range of intensity of valenced experience across species.

 The Comparison Problem